10 Day Tour & Cruise

 Hotel Ratings Chart

 Not Included: Air fare (discount airfare available nation-wide), transfers (not included unless airfare is purchased from Pilgrim Tours), gratuities, Egyptian visa ($25 will be added to your final invoice.
-Visa obtained for U.S. and Canadian Citizens).
-Egypt visa fee is payable upon arrival at the Cairo airport and does not need to be purchased in advance.
+Visa obtained for U.S. Citizens).
+Egypt visa fee is payable upon arrival at the Cairo airport and does not need to be purchased in advance (except for Canadian citizens).

 Deposit Required: $300 per person will reserve your place.
 A $100 service fee will be charged for cancellation at any time in addition to our normal payment and cancellation policy.

 Day 1: Departure

 Our life-changing journey begins this evening as we board our overnight flight to Cairo, Egypt.

 Day 2: Cairo